 The International Energy Agency indicates global methane emissions from oil and gas must be reduced to 17 million tonnes by 2030, requiring these increasing emissions to peak and decrease quickly from 2022 levels.

-Methane emissions from oil and gas increased from 66 million tonnes (Mt) in 2000 to 82.3 Mt in 2022 (with a brief drop to 80 Mt in 2020 during the COVID-19 pandemic).
+Methane emissions from oil and gas increased from 70 million tonnes (Mt) in 2000 to 78 Mt in 2023.

 To achieve a 1.5 degrees C-aligned future, the International Energy Agency indicates that global methane emissions from oil and gas must be reduced to 17 Mt by 2030.
 This will require concerted efforts to reduce production and consumption of oil and gas and lower methane intensity in the oil and gas that is produced.